walles/moar/README.md

   line-continuation markers at the rightmost column.
 This really means our truncation code must work even with things like tabs and various control characters.

+* Make sure search hits are highlighted even when we have to scroll right to see them